“This post may contain affiliate links. Please read my disclosure for more info.

 Transportation – if you’re listing only your car payment and gas, you’re missing tolls and repairs.

 Food – Probably the area most underestimated, since we tend to buy food in several ways.
-If you’re listing groceries but leaving out restaurants, take-out or the occasional sandwich at a convenience store, then a lot of money is slipping through your fingers.
+Do you list groceries but leave out restaurants, take-out or the occasional sandwich at a convenience store?
+If you are, then a lot of money is slipping through your fingers.

 If you’re budgeting $400 per month on food, then one trip for take-out pizza and drinks can blow 25% of your weekly budget.
-Not to be a party-pooper, but the first few months of using a new budget are when we need to be ultra-aware of everything spent on food in whatever setting.
+The first few months of using your new budget are when you need to be ultra-aware of everything spent on food in whatever setting.

 Other expenses that are easy to overlook are subscriptions to magazines, membership fees for clubs or kid’s sports, utility bills paid quarterly, haircuts or nail appointments, contributions at work or school, or anything that’s auto-drafted from your account.